RustyJoeM/openscad-carousel/README.md

 # openscad-carousel

 Please note that this is **WORK IN PROGRESS**!
-Model may and most probably will change extensively without any backward parts compatibility!
+Model may change extensively without any backward parts compatibility!

 This tiny repo consists of [OpenSCAD](https://openscad.org) scripts that can generate a 3D model of a rotating carousel.